How to use Gorgias automation to route tickets by language and storefront

 Routing based on the storefront is similar, but instead of language, you'll use the store integration or the email address the ticket was sent to.

-Under the "IF" section, add a condition that identifies your UK store.
-This could be one of two things:
+3. Under the "IF" section, add a condition that identifies your UK store.
+This could be:

 Step 3: Enable auto-assignment for your teams

 Assigning a ticket to a team is just the first part.
 To make sure it actually gets handled, you can have Gorgias automatically give it to an available agent on that team.
-This is perfect for balancing the workload and preventing agents from cherry-picking all the easy tickets.
+This is perfect for balancing the workload across your support staff.

-Under Auto-assignment limits, you can set the maximum number of chat and text tickets an agent can have at one time.
-This is a great way to prevent your team from getting overloaded during busy periods.
+3. Under Auto-assignment limits, you can set the maximum number of chat and text tickets an agent can have at one time.
+This is a great way to manage team capacity during busy periods.

 Now, when a new ticket comes in that matches one of your rules, Gorgias will assign it to the correct team and then hand it off to an available agent on that team.